 12. Race Horse Breeds: Morgan

-13. Race Horse Breeds: Warmblood Horse
+13. Racing Horse: Warmblood Horse

-Warmblood horses are developed by the crossing of cold-blooded and hot-blooded horse breeds primarily for draft purposes in Europe especially Germany.
+Warmblood horses are developed by the crossing of cold-blooded and hot-blooded horse breeds primarily for draft purposes in Europe, especially Germany.
 Many countries developed Warmblood horses for riding, drawing wagons, and carriages.
 They can move more athletically heavier draft breeds.
 Warmblood horses are popular in any discipline such as dressage, driving, and eventing.

 14. French Trotter Horse

 French Trotter is a breed of horse developed by a crossing of Norman Horses with the Thoroughbred or Norfolk Trotters during the 19th century in France.
-The standard height of French Trotters is 61 to 65 inches and body weight 500 to 650 kg, and they are usually in solid colors like bay, chestnut, or brown.
+The standard height of French Trotters is 61 to 65 inches and body weight is 500 to 650 kg, and they are usually in solid colors like bay, chestnut, or brown.

 The French trotters are excellent riding and driving trotting and well-balanced and level astride.
 After the racing carrier, the French Trotters are widely used in Remount training for hunts and equestrian sports.